OSGConnect/connectbook/new-docs-jan-2020/registration-and-login.md

-[title]: - "Registration and Login for OSG Connect"
+[title]: - "Registration and Login for OSG Connect" [toc]

 ## Registration and Login for OSG Connect

-The major steps to getting started on OSG Connect are creating an OSG Connect account, requesting and/or joining a "project", and uploading ssh keys to the OSG Connect website which will allow you to log in and start submitting jobs.
+The major steps to getting started on OSG Connect are:

-Authentication with the user management system is using your institutional credentials.
-For example, you can authenticate with your own university account.
+* apply for an OSG Connect account
+* meet with an OSG Connect staff member for an short consultation and orientation.
+* join and set your default "project"
+* upload `.ssh` keys to the OSG Connect website

+Each of these is detailed in the guide below.

+Once you've gone through these steps, you should be able to login to the OSG Connect submit node.

 ## Account Creation